By Molly Patrick

 The next day it was cookies – stupidly good chocolate chip cookies.

 I was still having my morning smoothies and eating my rabbit food supplies, but everything was interspersed with sugary, salty, processed extra curricular activity.

-- I felt like I had a small hangover on a consistent basis (and here I thought I was done with those!)
+- I felt like I had a mild hangover on a consistent basis (and here I thought I was done with those!)

-- I usually have a ton of energy and I never get tried during the day.
-After eating junk for a couple of days I felt groggy and lethargic.
+- I usually have a ton of energy and I never get tired during the day.
+But after eating junk for a couple of days, I felt groggy and lethargic.
 Naps seemed like a necessity instead of a waste of time like they usually do.

 - My usually clear skin started to break out.